Prospects for multi-messenger extended emission from core-collapse supernovae in the Local Universe: Non-axisymmetric accretion flows

 In practice, it appears that most of the emission comes from $m=l$ \citep{bro06}.
 To leading order $\Omega_T^2\propto r^{-3}$, whereby (\ref{EQN_LQ1}) satisfies

 Consequently, gravitational wave luminosity tends to be maximal at the ISCO, such as exemplified in the previous section.

-Susceptability to non-axisymmetric instabilities at the ISCO is due to a variety of processes.
+Susceptibility to non-axisymmetric instabilities at the ISCO is due to a variety of processes.
 In particular, energetic feedback by black hole sets in at $E_{rot}^H$ in excess of 5.3\% of $E_{rot}^{max}$, when $\Omega_H>\Omega_{ISCO}$.
 Black holes losing angular momentum to surrounding matter enforce turbulence with associated heating and enhanced (thermal and magnetic) pressure \cite{van02,van12}.
-An improved criterion for the black hole to be rapidly spinning, is when its forcing onto the surrounding matter exceeds the luminosity in magnetic winds from the latter, taking advantage of $\Omega_H/\Omega_{ISCO}>1$ (the ratio extends up to 1.4396 in the Kerr metric) and the substantial surface area of the event horizon.
-Using the Shakura-Sunyaev solution \citep{sha73} as a leading order approximation of the inner disk, the time integrated luminosity of the black hole $E_H$ onto the inner disk exceeds the energy loss $E_w^*$ of the latter in magnetic winds whenever $a/M\ge 0.4433$ \citep{van12}.
-Equivalently, $E_{rot}^H$ initially exceeds $E_{rot}^{max}$ by about 9\%, which is still small.
+An improved criterion for the black hole to be rapidly spinning, is when its forcing onto the surrounding matter exceeds the luminosity in magnetic winds from the disk, taking advantage of $\Omega_H/\Omega_{ISCO}>1$ (the ratio extends up to 1.4396 in the Kerr metric) and the substantial surface area of the event horizon.
+Using the Shakura-Sunyaev solution \citep{sha73} as a leading order approximation of the inner disk, the time integrated output $E_H$ from the black hole luminosity onto the inner disk exceeds the energy loss $E_w^*$ of this disk in magnetic winds whenever $a/M\ge 0.4433$ \citep{van12}.
+Equivalently, $E_J$ initially exceeds $E_J^{max}$ by about 9\%, which is still small.
 The excess $E_H - E_w^*$ can be radiated off in gravitational waves and MeV neutrinos.
 Here, we attribute the excitation of non-axisymmetric wave instabilities to enhanced thermal and magnetic pressures induced by such feedback.